 As well as friends, family members were identified as a resource to manage a healthy life in terms of diet.
 Some pupil from Steven's class commented:

 My dad does most of the cooking, there's never really one unhealthy meal he makes, there's always something healthy to it.
-(S3 boy, School one, 21 February 2019, FG Interview)

 My mum will normally get the things with less sugar.